You have no items in your cart. Want to get some nice things?Go shopping

 Without considering these questions and thinking what you want to achieve in the room and who it’s for, you could end up redecorating sooner than you think.
 And that’s clearly not sustainable!

 The way your home feels is your opportunity to create a space that’s aligned to what you value most in life.
 Love hosting informal dinners which go on into the early hours of the morning?
 An open plan kitchen with a big dining table and comfortable chairs may then be your main focus.
-Your home is to be used, not just to be looked at.
+Looking to create a feeling of calm and plenty of spaces to retreat into?
+Think carefully about lighting, colour and comfortable seating.

 Are you buying something because you’ve seen it in a magazine or on Instagram, or because it’s a true reflection of your style?